Farm holidays with children: special experiences for little explorers

 👨👩👧👦 Family time as it should be

-Having breakfast together with a view of the mountains, feeding animals together, cuddling around the campfire or in a hay bed in the evening – real time instead of time pressure.
-Memories that last a lifetime.
+Having breakfast together with a view of the mountains, feeding the animals together, cuddling around the campfire or in a hay bed in the evening – real time instead of the pressure of deadlines.
+Memories that will last a lifetime.

 The 8 best tips for your farm holiday with children

-To ensure your family farm holiday is a complete success, we've compiled the most important tips from hundreds of family feedback.
+To ensure your family farm holiday is a complete success, we've compiled the most important tips from hundreds of family reviews.
 This will make it unforgettable!

-For toddlers (0-3 years old), farms with petting zoos and flat terrain are ideal.
-Schoolchildren (7-12 years old) love farms with pony rides and adventure playgrounds.
-Teenagers appreciate action-packed activities like mountain bike trails or the opportunity to explore the farm independently.
+Farms with petting zoos and flat terrain are ideal for toddlers (0-3 years).
+School-aged children (7-12 years) love farms with pony rides and adventure playgrounds.
+Teenagers appreciate action such as mountain bike trails or the opportunity to explore the farm independently.

 Before booking, check: Is there a safe playground ?
-Is the accommodation child-safe (socket locks, stair gates)?
+Is the accommodation childproof (electrical outlet covers, stair gates)?
 Is there a playroom for bad weather?
 Our certified family farms meet high standards and are inspected.

-Families with small children or flexible school schedules benefit from the off-season: less hustle and bustle, lower prices, and more time with the farm families.
-There's more going on during the summer holidays – perfect for kids looking for playmates.
-Many farms also offer great experiences in the winter .
+Families with young children or flexible school schedules benefit from the off-season: less hustle and bustle, lower prices, and more time with the farming families.
+There's more going on during the summer holidays, perfect for kids looking for playmates.
+Many farms also offer great experiences in winter .

-Show your children photos of different farms and let them help decide: "Would you rather feed cows or horses?" or "Do you prefer adventure or cuddle animals?"
-This increases anticipation – and avoids disappointment because expectations are clear.
+Show your children photos of different farms and let them help decide: "Would you rather feed cows or horses?" or "Do you prefer adventures or animals to cuddle?"
+This increases anticipation and prevents disappointment because expectations are clear.

-A farm means mud, hay, and animal hair—and that's a good thing!
-Pack sturdy clothes that can get dirty, rubber boots for visiting the stables, and enough changes of clothes.
-Sunscreen and mosquito repellent are a must in summer.
-Tip: Many farms have washing machines that guests are welcome to use.
+A farm stay means mud, hay, and animal hair, and that's a good thing!
+Pack sturdy clothes that can get dirty, rubber boots for visiting the barn, and plenty of spare clothes.
+Sunscreen and insect repellent are essential in summer.
+Tip: Many farms have a washing machine that guests are welcome to use.

-6. Talk to the farmers about opportunities to get involved
+6. Talk to the farmers about opportunities to participate.

 Most farming families are happy when children want to help!
-Ask right upon arrival: "Can my child help with feeding?" or "Can we help with the barn work in the morning?"
-Many farms also offer guided tours or hands-on programs—a real highlight for children.
+Ask directly upon arrival: "Can my child help with feeding?" or "Can we join in the morning chores in the barn?"
+Many farms also offer guided farm tours or hands-on programs – a real highlight for children.

-7. Plan buffer times – farm pace is slower
+7. Plan in buffer times, because farm pace is slower.

 Children need time to observe animals, play in the straw, or simply lie in the meadow.
-Don't plan outings every day—often the best moments are the unplanned ones: when your child suddenly pets a calf or plays hide-and-seek with farm kids.
+Don't plan every day with outings; often the most beautiful moments are the unplanned ones: when your child suddenly pets a calf or plays hide-and-seek with farm children.

-8. Explain safety rules in a child-friendly manner
+8. Explain safety rules in a child-friendly way

-Prepare your children: "Animals are not cuddly toys – we approach them calmly and respectfully."
-Point out where dangers lurk (tractor entrance, pasture fence) and explain why certain areas are off-limits.
+Prepare your children: "Animals are not cuddly toys!
+We approach them calmly and respectfully."
+Show them where dangers lurk (tractor entrance, pasture fence) and explain why certain areas are off-limits.
 Most farmers give a child-friendly tour of the farm with safety instructions upon arrival – listen carefully!

 How much does a farm holiday with children really cost?

-To give you a realistic idea, here are some real price examples for family farm holidays from our network – from affordable to comfortable:
+To give you a realistic idea, here are some real price examples for family holidays on a farm from our network, ranging from budget-friendly to comfortable:

 Self-catering holiday apartment